ethanmarq/3720_StudyBudy/retrospective_notes.md

 What went well:
 Added help menu, added week calender, availability shows under week days, and saves in the json databse

-What could be improved: streamlining the process to handle other users availability to request, accept, decline study times.
+What could be improved:
+Process to handle other users availability to request, accept, decline study times.

 Action items for next sprint:
 Work on user stories three and four which include listing user courses and when one is selected it will display other users aviability when it is selected.
-Sending study requests for available times listed by other students, accepting and declining study requests,
+Sending study requests for available times listed by other students, accepting and declining study requests, listing scheduled times.

 ## Sprint Three